By: August McLaughlin

 For a lot of people, happiness increases over time.
 Gone are the insecurities of youth as you approach middle age, making way for more enjoyment.
 You may also find that you have more time to nurture your relationship – especially if you're retired or maybe just because your kids are now independent.
 If you're still waiting for retirement, perhaps you have a career that you love and are looking forward to your golden years.

 Desire for intimacy never fades.
 Some women find that lovemaking becomes more pleasurable with age – which may be due to knowing your body better, greater comfort with your sexuality, and your gained experience.
 Once you go through menopause, you may also feel freer in the bedroom, knowing that pregnancy is no longer a possibility.
-However, if you've noticed that hormonal shifts are causing vaginal dryness, a quality lubricant can really help.
+However, if you've noticed that hormonal shifts are causing vaginal dryness, a quality lubricant like K-Y Jelly can really help.
 Remember that sensual satisfaction is linked with a higher quality of life.